ppy/osu-wiki/wiki/Tournaments/CFC/CFDT_2/en.md

 ## Organisation

-The Catch French Dual Tournament 2 is run by various community members.
+The Catch French Dual Tournament 2 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |